 Etosha National Park is Namibia’s finest wildlife sanctuary covering an area of more than 22 750sq kms.
 Visitors can expect to see the nearly 150 mammal species in the Park, including several rare and endangered species such as the black rhino, black-faced impala, tssesebe and gemsbok.

 Damaraland is unique and one of the most breathtaking areas in Namibia; a wild and untamed region situated between the Skeleton Coast and the Etosha National Park.

 Sossusvlei is home to the highest and most spectacular sand dunes in the world.
 It is one of Namibia’s highlights and one of the most extraordinary places in the world; surrounded by ancient volcanic mountains.

-Self-drive holidays are very popular in Namibia and Sun Safaris can arrange a rental car for you.
-The roads are in good condition and sufficient time is essential when planning a self-drive holiday in Namibia due to the distances involved.
-A normal sedan car (2WD) is suitable; however 4x4 vehicles can be arranged.
+Self-drive holidays are very popular in Namibia and Sun Safaris can arrange a rental car for this purpose.
+While the roads are in good condition, sufficient time is essential when planning a self-drive holiday in Namibia due to the distances involved.

 A simple sedan car (2WD) is suitable for most areas; however 4x4 vehicles can be arranged and is necessary for more off-road excursions.